Neil Kadisha: Lawsuit

 Kadisha was required to pay $100 million to Dafna Uzyel, a recently widowed family friend who he had acted as trustee for.
 The court ruled that since 1988 Kadisha had taken $6.2 million of trust money to replenish his Union Bank credit line, buy real estate, and acquire Qualcomm stock.
 Kadisha contended that the funds he took from the family's trusts were legitimate loans and paid in full with interest and noted that Uzyel's portfolio actually increased by $20 million under his stewardship.

 Community organizations

-Neil Kadisha serves on the Board of Directors of several non-profit charitable organizations, which focus on the future of the community, youth development and the care of the elderly.
+Kadisha is on the Board of Directors of several non-profit charitable organizations, which focus on the future of the community, youth development and the care of the elderly.